 Standard specific considerations

-Considerations for ISO/IEC 14496-12, 14496-14 and 14496-15
+(void)

 For ISOBMFF conformance, an associated file (ff-conformance.xls) is used to list the features in groups, and to document which files exercise each feature.
 Features not currently covered by any file are marked with the sign “---“.

 The file ff-conformance.xls has two spreadsheets.
 The first briefly lists the areas and features covered, and then has a column for each proposed file.
 The second sheet provides a brief description of each area and feature, by line.

+[Editor's note: Editors will restructure this text to avoid empty sections.]

 Considerations for ISO/IEC 14496-30